contrerasmarc/sc-tabla/README.md

 My results today, by framework:
 - Using gxtable : Only the header
 - Using sproutcore-table : The header and the last row

+You need to a frameworks folder with gxtable and sproutcore-table